Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 When analyzing a more diverse set of data sources, such errors could happen because of the complexities involved in producing a data set.
-For example, data Generated an individual tweet may undergo a number of transformations before it is included in the analysis data set.
+For example, data generated from an individual tweet may undergo a number of transformations before it is included in the analysis data set.
 This transformative process can be quite complex, involving parsing phrases, identifying words, and classifying them as to subject matter